mozilla/cookiemonster/designdoc.md

     name: string,
     // Not every pref value is a string, but all can be represented as strings
     value: string
   }
-  // we are only interested in addons that affect cookie behavior (AdBlockPlus, Ghostery)
-  extensions: {
-    id: string
-  }
 }
 </pre>